apache/cordova-docs/www/docs/en/1.7.0/cordova/contacts/Contact/contact.md

 iOS Quirks
 ----------
-- __displayName:__ This property is not supported by iOS and will be returned as `null` unless there is no <a href="../ContactName/contactname.html">ContactName</a> specified.
-If there is no <a href="../ContactName/contactname.html">ContactName</a>, then composite name, __nickname__ or "" is returned for __displayName__, respectively.
+- __displayName:__ This property is not supported by iOS and will be returned as `null` unless there is no ContactName specified.
+If there is no ContactName, then composite name, __nickname__ or "" is returned for __displayName__, respectively.
 - __birthday:__ For input, this property must be provided as a JavaScript Date object.
 It is returned as a JavaScript Date object.
-- __photos:__ Returned Photo is stored in the application's temporary directory and a <a href="../../file/fileobj/fileobj.html">File</a> URL to photo is returned.
+- __photos:__ Returned Photo is stored in the application's temporary directory and a File URL to photo is returned.
 Contents of temporary folder is deleted when application exits.
 - __categories:__  This property is not currently supported and will always be returned as `null`.